hi-names-nat/Natalie-Arrow/README.md

 # Natalie_Arrow
-This project was originally created for Arrow International by Natalie Soltis.
+This project was created for Arrow International by Natalie Soltis.
-It contains an implementation of Poker and BlackJack.
+It contains an implementation of Poker (Jacks or better & Wild Deuces) and BlackJack.

 ## Credits

 - ["PIXEL FANTASY PLAYING CARDS"](https://cazwolf.itch.io/pixel-fantasy-cards) by `Caz` from `itch.io`.
 No changes were made to these assets.
-- All other assets, including Design and implementation are (c) Natalie Soltis Games 2024.
+- All other assets made by Natalie Soltis.

 ## Sources